Guest Blogger: Lisa Marie Walsh, RN, BSN, MSN(c)

 According to the American Nurses Association, one thing I can do is be an advocate for safe staffing.
 I will post a link below where you can take action to contribute to the solution.
 If you are contributing to the problem by taking an unsafe number of patients, I suggest you do your homework.
 Find out how to report unsafe staffing, tell your charge nurse, manager, etc., that you are not comfortable taking on more than you can handle safely.
 Remember, it’s your license to protect!

 Be a Part of the Safe Staffing Solution!

 From my research, most nursing boards will back you up on this issue.
 Call your state nursing board for more information.
 And please help educate your colleague’s that we all need to stick together and stand up for our profession!

 Find out more about the Safe Staffing Bill Introduce to the Senate.

 About the Author

 Lisa Marie Walsh, RN, BSN, MSN(c) is a practicing nurse who works in the medical and mental health field.
-She is a published author, preceptor, mentor, advocator and speaker.
+She is a published author, preceptor, mentor, advocate, and speaker.
 Lisa Marie is passionate about people.
-Helping others succeed in health, wellness and life comes natural for her.
+Helping others succeed in health, wellness and life come naturally for her.

-Lisa Marie Reyes-Walsh is a co-author to the book Caring For The Vulnerable: Perspectives in Nursing Theory, Practice, and Research.
+Lisa Marie Reyes-Walsh is a co-author of the book Caring For The Vulnerable: Perspectives in Nursing Theory, Practice, and Research.